 Mr. Sommer is a member of the American Bar Association, Litigation and Intellectual Property Sections; Federal Circuit Bar Association; and Optical Society of America.

-His pro bono representations include successfully representing a Vietnam-era veteran before the Board of Veterans’ Appeals and Virginia regional office and representing two victims of a mortgage fraud scheme in a case in Fairfax County Circuit Court in Virginia.
+Mr. Sommer recently served as lead counsel in a trial under the Federal Tort Claim Act that secured a Winston pro bono client a judgment of over $900,000.
+His other pro bono representations include successfully representing a Vietnam-era veteran before the Board of Veterans’ Appeals and Virginia regional office and representing two victims of a mortgage fraud scheme in a case in Fairfax County Circuit Court in Virginia.
 Case ended with judgments in favor of his clients.
-He is currently representing a client in a claim under the Federal Tort Claims Act (FTCA).

 Mr. Sommer also sits on the Board of Directors for the Association of Former Law Clerks and Technical Assistants for the United States Court of Appeals for the Federal Circuit (AFLCTACAFC).
 He is also a member of the American Homebrewers Association.